bjasspa/jasspa/README.md

 Cons (because it is a __Micro__-Emacs):

-- no Unicode  support - but all the ISO and  extended  Windows  encodings  are usable even on UTF-8 terminals
+- no Unicode  support - but all the ISO and  extended  Windows  encodings  are usable, even on UTF-8 terminals
 - no  soft  (visual)  wrap - what  you  see is what  you  get (you can let ME autowrap for you the text during writing)